BraydenKlemens/FlutterApps/README.md

 ## Recipe App

-This is a basic application to look at recipes.
+This is a simple application to look at recipes.
 Users can look recipes and favorite them.